artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

 * :ref:`maintenance-clear-cache`
 * :ref:`maintenance-populate-search-index`

-If you don't want to reindex your entire site (which may take time), you can use the ``search:populate`` task's ``--slug`` option to update the index just for the record whose slug you updated.
+If you don't want to re-index your entire site (which may take time), you can use the ``search:populate`` task's ``--slug`` option to update the index just for the record whose slug you updated.
 See the :ref:`indexing task <maintenance-populate-search-index>` documentation for more